PIM Implementation: Full Guide

 4. Localization Functionality

-When the whole world is your potential market, it is essential for a PIM solution to be flexible in adapting to the cultures of users.
-Such adjustments aren’t limited to the choice of a language only (although it is important too) but also relate to the end-users’ local peculiarities – from measurement units to video and graphic design preferences.
+When the whole world is your potential market, a PIM solution needs to be flexible in adapting to the cultures of users.
+Such adjustments aren’t limited to the choice of a language only (although it is important too) but also relate to the end-users local peculiarities – from measurement units to video and graphic design preferences.
 All these UX modifications will provide a feel and look of the software, which is natural for users wherever they hail from.

 5. Multiple Taxonomies Management